groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/vssm-to-tiff.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VSSM"
+        - icon: "far fa-file-alt"
           title: " About VSSM File Format"
           content: |
             Files with .VSSM extension are Microsoft Visio Stencil files that support provide support for macros.
-A VSSM file when opened allows to run the macros to achieve desired formatting and placement of shapes in a diagram.
-In general, Microsoft Visio is drawing software that allows to create files that can contain and represent user defined information in different shapes.
-The most common of these include, but not limited to, UML diagrams, flow charts, visual objects, information flow, organizational charts, software diagrams, network layout, database models, objects mapping and other similar information.
-Files generated using Visio can also be converted to different file formats such as PNG, BMP, PDF and others.
+A VSSM file when opened allows running the macros to achieve the desired formatting and placement of shapes in a diagram.
+In general, Microsoft Visio is drawing software that allows creating files that can contain and represent user-defined information in different shapes.

           link: "https://docs.fileformat.com/image/vssm/"

     format:
         # format loop
-        - icon: "far fa-file-TIFF"
+        - icon: "far fa-image"
           title: " About TIFF File Format"
           content: |
             TIFF or TIF, Tagged Image File Format, represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
 It is capable of describing bilevel, grayscale, palette-color and full-color image data in several color spaces.
 It supports lossy as well as lossless compression schemes to choose between space and time for applications using the format.
-The format is extensible and has underwent several revisions that allows the inclusion of an unlimited amount of private or special-purpose information.
-The format is not machine dependent and is free from bounds like processor, operating system, or file systems.

           link: "https://docs.fileformat.com/image/tiff/"